ahwayakchih/openshift-nodebb/README.markdown

 There's no known way for NodeBB to work 100% correctly with both HTTPS and custom domain name on a free plan.
 CloudFlare does not seem to provide support for SSL websockets for anything below Enterprise plan.

-As usual, follow these steps on your local system (NOT on OpenShift side, through SSH).
+As usual, follow these steps on your local system (NOT on the OpenShift side, through SSH).

 ### 1. Add domain name to application